MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IPBlockListProvider.md

 ```

 ### -AnyMatch
-!!!
-Exchange Server 2010

-The AnyMatch parameter specifies whether the Connection Filter agent treats any IP address status code returned by the IP Block list provider service as a match.
-Valid input for the Enabled parameter is $true or $false.
-The default setting is $false.
-When the AnyMatch parameter is set to $true, the Connection Filter agent treats any IP address status code returned by the IP Block list provider service as a match.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The AnyMatch parameter specifies whether any response by the block list provider is treated as a match.
 Valid input for this parameter is $true or $false.
 The default value is $false.
-When this parameter is set to $true, and connection filtering sends the IP address of the connecting SMTP server to the block list provider, any response code returned by the block list provider causes connection filtering to block messages from that source.
+When this parameter is set to $true and connection filtering sends the IP address of the connecting SMTP server to the block list provider, any response code returned by the block list provider causes connection filtering to block messages from that source.

 ```yaml
 Type: $true | $false